AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Ratiocator_(RAT).md

 ## Visualization

 Vizualization of an indicator depends on the type of series you display it with.
-Here is a sample where Ratiocator indicators with different parameters is added:
+Here is a sample where a Ratiocator indicator is configured

 ```
 // create and adjust a RAT indicator